countable-web/ops-manual/peopleops/DOING_YOUR_JOB.rst

 Time Off
 ~~~~~~~~

 Countable's intention is allow a great deal of flexibility to everyone, while ensuring we work at predictable times and can depend on one another.
-The important things are to make sure your team can rey on you being around when you say you will, and that you don't burn out.
+The important things are to make sure your team can rely on you being around when you say you will, and that you don't burn out.
 So, you can generally work when you want, but you should communicate when that will be.

 - Employees (not subcontractors) based in Canada are subject to labour laws and as such have vacation pay, stat holidays, over-time, etc.
 - Sub-contractors may take unpaid leave any time, and should take at least 2 weeks throughout the year.